Noticieros Televisa: 2022-present: N+

-In 2022, Televisa spun-off their news division to a company called Tritón Comunicaciones, as part of the regulatory measures to approve the merger of TelevisaUnivision and the main company's refocus into the telecommunications industry.
+In early 2022, in anticipation of the formation of TelevisaUnivision and to conform regulatory issues, the Grupo Televisa was effectively split into three companies: Televisa, which continues to be listed in the Mexican Stock Exchange, would retain its shares in Izzi Telecom, Sky México and publishing businesses, and broadcast licenses to operate free-to-air TV stations across Mexico; Mexico-based content production businesses, the operation of four national free-to-air television networks in Mexico and specialty TV channels, and the "Televisa" trademark itself, would be combined with Univision Communications in the United States to form TelevisaUnivision, 45% of which would be owned by Televisa; and Tritón Comunicaciones, which would take responsibility of national and local news operations for TelevisaUnivision's Mexican domestic free-to-air TV networks.

-On March 28, Tritón Comunicaciones unveiled its consumer-facing brand, N+, which serves as the over-arching brand for all operations of the division, including Noticieros Televisa.
-As part of the relaunch, the company announced ramping up the production of digital original content, including the full launch of N+ Media, a streaming news channel offering separate programming aimed at a younger audience, available on the company's website and through ViX.
-As part of the brand launch, all of Televisa's news programs, including those aired by FOROtv and by Televisa's regional and local stations, adopted a single corporate image, giving a common style across local and national television news.
+On March 28, 2022, the new consumer-facing brand, N+, was unveiled, which serves as the overarching brand for all operations of the division, including Noticieros Televisa.
+As part of the relaunch, the company announced ramping up the production of digital original content, including the full launch of N+ Media, a streaming news channel offering separate programming aimed at a younger audience, available on the company's website and through TelevisaUnivision's Vix streaming service.
+As part of the brand launch, all of Televisa's news programs, including those aired on Foro and by Televisa's regional and local stations, adopted a single corporate image, giving a common style across local and national television news.